 One of the key objectives of the University of Suffolk is to raise aspirations and achievement in Suffolk and the surrounding region through the advancement of education, learning and research.
-To support this objective, the University works in close partnership with four local colleges - Great Yarmouth College, Lowestoft College, Suffolk New College and West Suffolk College - to facilitate local delivery of higher education programmes validated by, and leading to awards of, the University of Suffolk.
+To support this objective, the University works in close partnership with three local colleges - East Coast College, Suffolk New College and West Suffolk College - to facilitate local delivery of higher education programmes validated by, and leading to awards of, the University of Suffolk.
 As founding partners, the Colleges have a unique status within the University of Suffolk and are represented on all key academic committees.
-Higher education provision within the Learning Network is subject to the same regulations, policies and procedures that govern higher education provision within the University of Suffolk.
+Higher education provision within Partner Colleges is subject to the same regulations, policies and procedures that govern higher education provision within the University of Suffolk.
 This includes procedures for course approval, modification and review and risk-based monitoring and enhancement (RiME).

 In addition, the Colleges are subject to review at institutional level on a maximum of a five year cycle, in accordance with the procedure for the institutional review of University of Suffolk Partner Colleges.
 The review process serves to ensure that the Colleges remain suitable for the conduct of higher education programmes leading to University of Suffolk awards.
 It also provides an opportunity for both the University and the relevant College to reflect on whether the partnership continues to operate effectively and whether there is scope for future enhancement of collaborative working.

 Find out more about institutional review: